Corrections failure despite advice from Norway's expert Breivik team

 "That's why I'm particularly disappointed that this situation has occurred with regard to his mail, and why we've taken steps to make sure it never reoccurs."

-Davis has demanded a new process following the failure of Corrections to keep one of the accused's letter, using language about a call to arms, from being sent to a fan in Russia.
+Davis has demanded a new process following the failure of Corrections to keep one of the accused's letter, using language about a call to arms, from being sent to a person in Russia.

 All mail to and from the prisoner will now have to be signed off by a team of senior prison staff, intelligence staff, Corrections psychologists, partner agencies and the chief custodial officer.